-The Bureau of Water Works is authorized to establish wellhead protection areas in order to regulate the storage, handling, use and transportation of materials that could contaminate groundwater.
-The Bureau of Water Works shall establish the boundaries of wellhead protection areas based on the best available information about the dynamics of the aquifers that existing and future wells tap, the time-of-travel of hazardous materials and other relevant factors.
-The Bureau shall publish a map of all designated wellhead protection areas, shall certify copies to other city bureaus, and shall make such maps available to the public upon request and otherwise take steps, in its discretion, to publicize the availability of the maps to residences and businesses within the wellhead protection area.
-The Bureau of Water Works may alter the boundaries of a wellhead protection area if the information on which existing boundaries are based changes.
-Proposed changes to a wellhead protection area are made by administrative rules per Section 21.24.080.
+A. The Portland Water Bureau may designate wellhead protection areas in order to regulate the storage, handling, use and transportation of materials that could contaminate groundwater.
+The Portland Water Bureau delineates the boundaries of wellhead protection areas based on the best available information about the dynamics of the aquifers that existing and future wells tap, the time of travel of hazardous materials and other relevant factors.
+The Portland Water Bureau publishes a map of all designated wellhead protection areas and make the maps available to the public and to residences and businesses within the wellhead protection areas.
+The Portland Water Bureau may alter the boundaries of a wellhead protection area when the information that the boundaries are based on changes.
+Changes to a wellhead protection area are made by administrative rules per Section 21.24.080.

-B. Failure to submit a complete report within the timeframe established in the Reference Manual constitutes a violating and shall be subject to enforcement pursuant to Section 21.35.050 of this Chapter.
+B. Failure to submit a complete report within the timeframe established in the Reference Manual constitutes a violation and is subject to enforcement per Section 21.35.050.

-A. Initial standards for the storage, handling, use and transportation of hazardous materials are contained in the Well Field Wellhead Protection Program Reference Manual, adopted as administrative rules concurrently with this Code.
-The Bureau of Water Works shall have the authority hereafter to promulgate rules to set or amend standards, including the standards found within the Reference Manual, for the storage, handling, use and transportation of hazardous materials that may be used within the wellhead protection area.
-The Bureau's authority to set standards shall extend to designation of materials as hazardous to groundwater quality, to storage, handling use, transportation, and containment of such materials both inside and outside structures, including equipment or devices for preventing and controlling spills or releases of such materials beyond containment vessels; and other matters necessary for the purpose of implementing this Chapter.
-Rules adopted under this Section of the water code shall be compiled in the Reference Manual.
+A. Standards for the storage, handling, use and transportation of hazardous materials are contained in the Well Field Wellhead Protection Program Reference Manual, adopted and updated as administrative rules per Section 21.24.080.
+The Portland Water Bureau may adopt rules to set or amend standards, including the standards found within the Reference Manual, for the storage, handling, use and transportation of hazardous materials that may be used within the wellhead protection area.
+The Portland Water Bureau may set standards on designation of materials as hazardous to groundwater quality; on storage, handling, use, transportation and containment of such materials both inside and outside structures, including equipment or devices for preventing and controlling spills or releases of such materials beyond containment vessels; and other matters necessary for the purpose of implementing this Chapter.
+Rules adopted under this Chapter are in the Reference Manual.

-B. Upon the effective date of this Chapter, existing businesses and individuals not in compliance with the standards set pursuant to this Chapter of the Code, shall bring their operations into compliance with applicable standards in accordance with the schedule established in the Reference Manual.
+B. Businesses and individuals not in compliance with the standards set by this Chapter or the Reference Manual as adopted or amended must bring their operations into compliance with applicable standards in accordance with the schedule established in the Reference Manual.

-B. Inspections may be initiated as the result of a complaint or referral, at any time the Bureau has reason to believe there is a violation, or as defined by a routine schedule for compliance.
-Inspections and re-inspections will be used to determine if an operation is in compliance with this Chapter.
+B. Inspections may be initiated as the result of a complaint or referral when the Portland Water Bureau has reason to believe there is a violation, or as defined by a routine schedule for compliance.
+Inspections and a reinspection determine if an operation is in compliance with this Chapter.

 C. Inspections may involve a review of equipment, structures and operating practices; records or plan review; interviews with operators; and photo documentation.
-As such, businesses shall allow representatives of the Bureau, upon presentation of credentials, to:
+Businesses must allow representatives of the Portland Water Bureau, upon presentation of credentials, to:

-1. Inspect at reasonable times any facilities, equipment, practices or operations regulated or required under the provisions of this Chapter;
+1. Inspect at reasonable times the facilities, equipment, practices or operations regulated or required under the provisions of this Chapter.

 2. Enter the premises where hazardous materials are being managed, or where records may be kept under the provisions of this Chapter.
-The owner/operator must make necessary arrangements to allow access without delay; and
+The property owner/operator must make necessary arrangements to allow access without delay.

 3. Have access to and copy, at reasonable times, any records that must be kept under the provisions of this Chapter.

-D. If a business refuses or declines to allow an inspection or re-inspection under Subsections 21.35.040 C.1.-3., the Water Bureau may seek an administrative warrant from Multnomah County Circuit Court to conduct such inspection or re-inspection.
+D. If a business refuses or declines to allow an inspection or reinspection under Subsection 21.35.040 C., the Portland Water Bureau may seek an administrative warrant from Multnomah County Circuit Court to conduct such inspection or reinspection.

-E. After inspection and upon finding that all standards of this Chapter have been met, the Bureau of Water Works shall issue a Certificate of Inspection to each business inspected under this Chapter, as provided in Section 21.31.050.
+E. After inspection and upon finding that all standards of this Chapter have been met, the Portland Water Bureau must issue a Certificate of Inspection to each business inspected under this Chapter, as provided in Section 21.35.050.

-F. In the event an inspection reveals a violation of the standards of this Chapter that cannot be resolved or corrected during the course of the inspection, the Bureau of Water Works shall follow the procedures set forth under Section 21.35.060, as applicable.
+F. In the event an inspection reveals a violation of the standards of this Chapter that may not be resolved or corrected during the course of the inspection, the Portland Water Bureau must follow the procedures in Section 21.35.060, as applicable.

-G. The Water Bureau may enter into interagency agreements with Portland Fire & Rescue or other city bureaus, or contract with other governments or private parties, to conduct inspections inside the Portland city limits.
-Subject to Council approval, the Water Bureau may enter into contracts with private entities or intergovernmental agreements with other municipal corporations for inspections in those portions of the wellhead protection area outside the City of Portland boundaries.
+G. Subject to Portland City Council approval, the Portland Water Bureau may enter into contracts with private entities or intergovernmental agreements with other municipal corporations for inspections in those portions of the wellhead protection area outside the City of Portland boundaries.

 21.35.050 Storage, Handling, Use and Transportation of Hazardous Materials - Certificates of Inspection.

-A. A Certificate of Inspection shall be valid until a subsequent inspection or review or until it is revoked.
+A. A Certificate of Inspection is valid until a subsequent inspection or review, or until it is revoked.

-B. A Certificate of Inspection shall be kept on the premises at all times and be available for review by Bureau of Water Works personnel or other authorized City personnel.
+B. The valid Certificate of Inspection must always be kept on the premises and be available for review by Portland Water Bureau personnel or other authorized City personnel.

-C. A Certificate of Inspection shall contain the following information:
+C. A Certificate of Inspection contains the following information: